 Goose Creek is considered more family oriented with a groomed trail right to the alpine.
 Parking on Goose Creek consists of two lots – a smaller lower lot and a much larger lot further on.
 The smaller lot is for those hauling trailers.

-Ladybird is the more advanced riding area.
+Ladybird is the more advanced snowmobiling area.
 Parking is located three kilometres up the Ladybird forest service road.

-Both riding areas have warm up cabins supplied with firewood and a barbecue to cook up lunch and just take a break out of the cold.
+Both snowmobiling areas have warm up cabins supplied with firewood and a barbecue to cook up lunch and just take a break out of the cold.